raquelfmcardoso/ipm-2021-2022-project02/README.md

 # ipm-2021-2022-project2

-2º Projeto da unidade curricular de *Interfaces Pessoa e Máquina* com Inês Ji e Miguel Eleutério.
-Todo o código excepto sketch.js é default.
+2nd *Human-Computer Interaction* project with Inês Ji and Miguel Eleutério